scp756-221/term-project-cloudriven/README.md

 :loudspeaker: **Note:** This is the only time you will call `k8s-tpl.mak` directly.
 This creates all the non-templated files, such as `k8s.mak`.
 You will use the non-templated makefiles in all the remaining steps.

-## Prepaing the cluster environement
+## Preparing the cluster environment
 ~~~
 make init.mak
 ~~~